gislik/blog/README.md

 - `page.body` for the content body
 - `page.url` for the destination URL of the page
-- `page.path` for the original filepath of the page
+- `page.path` for the original file path of the page
 - `page.foo` where foo is specified in the metadata
 - `page.title` for the page title
 - `polish(text)` to exchange certain words in the text for an emoji